 As patients progress through a terminal illness, many will turn to hospice care.
 This is a philosophy of care that treats the individual rather than the disease, with a strong focus on the quality of life.
 In addition to making people more comfortable, it also addresses the emotional and spiritual issues that they and their loved ones are facing.

 Patients will be assigned a hospice team meant to address all aspects of their comfort and well-being, including doctors and nurses as well as social workers, home health aides, volunteers, grief counselors, and chaplains.

-Hospice services can be given to patients wherever they reside, whether they are still in their own home or living with a family member, at an assisted living facility or in a hospital.
+Hospice services can be given to patients wherever they reside, whether they are still in their own homes or living with a family member, at an assisted living facility, or in a hospital.
 However, there are some requirements that must be met before patients become eligible for hospice care.